 - Disclose any other injury claims in the last ten (10) years.
 This would include, but is not limited to, any car wrecks, workers’ compensation claims or trip and fall injuries.
 If so, you may need to indicate the court term and number of the lawsuit, who the defendants were, who the insurance carriers were, and the ultimate outcome.

 - Identify ownership of any vehicle involved in the car wreck.
 Where was the vehicle registered?
 Was the vehicle insured by anyone?
 If so, by what company?

-- Any other medical treatment for the same or similar body parts injured in the car wreck over the last ten (10) years.
+- Any other medical treatment for the same or similar body parts injured in the car wreck over the last 10 years.

-- Questions about the accident.
-Opposing counsel is going to want to know more about why you were on the road that day – were you going to work?
-Were you running out for milk? – as well as whether you were familiar with the roads and the area where the collision happened.
-You’ll be asked about road and weather conditions (Was it raining?
-Was their roadwork being done?) and what kind of damage your car sustained.
+Questions about the accident.
+Opposing counsel is going to want to know more about why you were on the road that day – were you going to work? were you running out for milk? – as well as whether you were familiar with the roads and the area where the collision happened.
+You’ll be asked about road and weather conditions – was it raining? was there roadwork being done? – and what kind of damage your car sustained.
 The lawyer will ask how fast you were going, whether other people were around, and what happened that led to the crash.
 You might also be asked:

 - Did you take any medications or consume alcohol or drugs within 48 hours prior to the accident?
 If so, what substance and in what amount?

 - When the accident happened, did you have any disability or disease that would have affected your driving abilities?